STXT - Semantic Text

 7.2 Default cardinality

-If no cardinality is specified, the default value is:
+If cardinality is not specified, the default value is:

 8. Types

-Types in templates reuse the set of STXT Schema types, with the same intent: validate the shape of the value and, optionally, its content.
+Types in templates reuse the set of types from STXT Schema, with the same intent: validate the form of the value and, optionally, its content.

 The type is specified as a word after the cardinality (if present).